How Mitogen Works¶

 Python Command Line¶

-The Python command line sent to the host is a zlib
+The Python command line sent to the host is a zlib-compressed 2 and

 The command-line arranges for the Python interpreter to decode the base64’d component, decompress it and execute it as Python code.
 Base64 is used since to protect against any special characters that may be interpreted by the system shell in use.